clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

    .. note::

-      To choose a different kernel, such as Long Term Support (LTS), shown in Figure 25, navigate to it using :guilabel:`Tab`.
+      To choose a different kernel, such as Native, shown in Figure 25, navigate to it using :guilabel:`Tab`.

    .. figure:: figures/bare-metal-install-beta-25.png
       :scale: 100 %